vominhtri231/Notes/Java/Build tool/Gradle/How to run gradle.md

 Some help task:

-* tasks : show all tasks including their description
+* tasks : show all tasks including their description and group by their group
 * properties: show all properties of project

 ## Parameters